Enquire Now

 “Today’s moments are tomorrow’s memories.” – Unknown

-Translation memories store past translations to help with the consistency, quality, cost and speed of tomorrow’s translation.
-A translation memory is, in essence, a bilingual table of English vs. target translation (or whichever source and target combination you have translated).
-They are attached to a computer-assisted translation tool to make the database functional.
+Translation memories store past translations to assist with the consistency, quality, cost and speed of tomorrow’s translation.
+Translation memories are a very popular tool used both by agencies and many freelance translators.
+The actual translation memory is, in essence, a multilingual table of source versus target translations.
+Like a term base (glossary), they are integrated into a computer-assisted translation (CAT) tool to make the database functional.

-When you send a document for translation, the computer-assisted translation tool will analyse the text for sentences or strings of text which are similar to or a direct match of content within the memory.
+When you send a document for translation, the CAT tool analyses the text for sentences or strings of text that are similar to or directly match content within the memory.
 It will then either pre-populate or make these available to the translator for re-use or editing, as required.

 I hope this blog post has given you a useful introduction to translation quality assurance.
 For more in-depth information, read my free, full-length guide here.
 The guide covers: